UFO: Afterlight: Plot

-Immediately prior to the events of the game, a member of the excavation research team, Jurgen, stumbles upon alien structure filled with robots of unknown origins.
+Immediately before the events of the game, a member of the excavation research team, Jurgen, stumbles upon an alien structure filled with robots of unknown origins.
 The robots awaken and attack, killing him in the tutorial mission.
 Soon, robots begin emerging from buried structures all over Mars.
 They begin attacking Human stations and even damage a critical water pipeline from the North Pole.
-The colonists are forced to recover and begin manufacture armaments to protect themselves against the new threat.
+The colonists are forced to recover and begin manufacturing armaments to protect themselves against the new threat.

 Once sufficiently armed, the Humans strike back at the large robot cluster close to the original site of their discovery.
 The attack is successful, but a robot short circuit and activates a mysterious portal at the combat site.
 Aggressive alien creatures dubbed “Beastmen” pour out of the portal and open fire on the Humans, forcing them to retreat.
 Beastmen refuse all attempts at communication, and soon begin arriving in large numbers from several portals all over the planet.
 While the Humans eventually manage to destroy the power source of their portals, the Beastmen create numerous outposts all over the planet, including a large base on the other side of the planet from the Human base.
 The Beastmen carry out a direct attack on the Human base – while they are repelled, there is damage to the cryo facility that begins the process of awakening the colonists.
 The player is given a time limit to terraform and secure Mars, as the small base would not be able to sustain the awakened colonists.